AllYarnsAreBeautiful/ayab-hardware/ayab-esp32/README.md

 # AYAB-ESP32
 These are the design files for the latest generation of AYAB hardware, a new, next controller for knitting machines.\
-It currently has compatibility with the Brother KH-900, 910, 930, 940, 950, 965, with support planned for CK-35 and KH-270.\
+It currently has compatibility with the Brother KH 900, 910, 930, 940, 950, 965, with support planned for CK-35 and KH-270.\
-Based on the ESP32, many new features have been implemented:
+Based on the ESP32, many new features have been implemented:\

 * Supports all carriages (K, L, and G)
 * Can be powered from internal Brother power supply, or 9-12V DC barrel jack of any polarity.